 To rename a pipeline, you can right-click on the pipeline or click on the three-dot (…) Actions menu, then click Rename.
 You can also open the General Properties by clicking the properties button in the top right corner:

 You always have to specify the pipeline name.
 I also recommend adding good descriptions.
 You can even search for pipelines based on their descriptions!

 You can also add annotations, or tags, to your pipelines.
-We’ll cover this more in a later post :)
+We’ll cover that in a later post.

 Do I have to use the graphical user interface?

-If you want to, you can create everything in Azure Data Factory by writing JSON code.
-Click on code in the top right corner:
+If you want to, you can work with everything in Azure Data Factory by writing JSON code.
+Click on Code in the top right corner:

 I mostly use the graphical user interface when creating pipelines.
-But when I need to rename something in multiple activities, I often find it easier to edit this in the JSON code.
-You can use CTRL+F to find text, and CTRL+H to replace text.
+However, when I want to rename something in multiple activities, I often find it easier to edit the JSON code.
+You can use Ctrl+F to find text and Ctrl+H to replace text.
 And!
 While this code view looks fairly simple, there is a full code editor behind the scenes.
 Whaaat! 🤯 You can discover this magic by right-clicking in the editor and choosing Command Palette, or by pressing F1: